#non-linear #fitting #function #regression #linear-algebra #least-squares

 Nonlinear function fitting made simple.
 This library provides robust and fast least-squares fitting of a wide class of model functions to data.
 It uses the VarPro algorithm to achieve this, hence the name.

 This crate implements a powerful algorithm to fit model functions to data, but it is restricted to so called separable models.
-See the next section for an explanation.
-The lack of formulas on this site makes it hard to get into the depth of the what and how of this crate at this point.
+The lack of formulas on this site makes it hard to go into detail, but a brief overview is provided in the next sections.
 Refer to the documentation for all the meaty details including the math.

 What are Separable Models?